Post

 • Supports light and dark themes

-3. Creating GitHub Repository, Building and Deploying
+3. Creating a GitHub Repository, Building, and Deploying

 Refer to the Jekyll official installation guide and Chirpy Jekyll Theme official page.